Reserved vs On-demand Break-even Calculator

 - Hourly savings = on-demand hourly - committed hourly.

-- Monthly savings = hourly savings × hours per month (excluding upfront).
+- Monthly savings = hourly savings x (hours/day x days/month) (excluding upfront).

 FAQ